Getting Orange and Grape Juice Stains Removed from Carpet

 Well, we have assisted with many of these situations!
 So if you ever find your hotel in one of these sticky situations follow these easy steps to help you and your staff clean up juice (orange, grape, apple, and more) stains to keep your carpet clean and spot-free!

 If your guest spills juice in the middle of your lobby carpet, hallway, guestroom, banquet floor, etc. don’t panic and follow these steps!

 Step 1: Act Quickly!

 Delayed reaction time may cause the spill to become a permanent stain.
-Blot affected area with a dry, white absorbent cloth or paper towels.
+Blot the affected area with a dry, white absorbent cloth or paper towels.